 Sense and Sensibility

 Ordinary Girls is more of a book "informed by" Sense and Sensibility, rather than a retelling.
-It is also one of the best written books on this list of Austen adaptations.
 Sisters Plum and Ginny are opposites.
 Plum is practical, Ginny is dramatic.
 The family is undergoing financial stress and Plum begins to tutor another boy at school.
 I loved that this novel is less about romance and more about the sisters' relationship.

 Persuasion is a strong contender for my second favorite Austen novel!
+I have a sneaking suspicion that the older one gets, the more one appreciates Anne Elliot.
 The following books are two original takes on the story.

 Elliot North lives in a dystopian world, where a genetic experiment gone wrong has had devastating consequences on the population.
 Elliot is a member of the new technology-adverse ruling class, and her former boyfriend, Kai, part of the "Post-Reduced" population, is now a servant on her family's estate.
 The novel poses strong ethical and moral questions about slavery, religion and intellectual thought.